HOW TO CLEAN SILVER JEWELRY AND KEEP SILVER SHINY!

 This article will answer the following questions: What can I use to clean sterling silver?
 How to clean 925 silver jewelry?
 What’s the best way to clean sterling silver?
 And more...

-Like most things in life silver jewellery and silverware need to be maintained otherwise it begins to tarnish if left out in the environment.
+Like most things in life sterling silver jewelry and silverware need to be maintained otherwise it begins to tarnish if left out in the environment.
 Fortunately, maintaining silver can be simple.
-All you need is information to understand the nature of silver and a few tricks to care for and a few tips to clean sterling silver.
+All you need is information to understand the nature of silver and a few tricks to care for and a few tips to clean and make it shine.

-This ultimate guide by Elevate Jewelry Co will provide you with all the information you need.
+Our ultimate guide on How To Make Sterling Silver Shine will provide you with all the information you need.
 We’ll have you wearing all those forgotten beautiful silver jewelry pieces in no time!

 To help you understand silver and how to take care of jewelry, its good to know the basic jewelry industry terms.
 The purity of the precious metal determines how soft or malleable the silver is and how quickly it will tarnish: